deepaksood619/deepaksood619.github.io/docs/computer-science/courses/nutanix-hybrid-cloud.md

 - **GDPR:** TheGeneral Data Protection Regulation (GDPR)protects EU citizens from data breaches and misuse.
 It applies to all companies with data for EU citizens, even if those companies are not located in the EU.
 - **HIPAA:** TheHealth Insurance Portability and Accountability Act (HIPAA)regulates the data security of healthcare patients.
 Companies that handle healthcare data (e.g., hospitals, clinics and insurance companies) are required to comply with HIPAA regulations.
-- **Sarbanes-Oxley Act (SOX):** TheSarbanes-Oxley Act (SOX)requires U.S. company boards, management, and accounting firms to follow best practices and maintain financial records for seven years.
+- **Sarbanes-Oxley Act (SOX):** The Sarbanes-Oxley Act (SOX)requires U.S. company boards, management, and accounting firms to follow best practices and maintain financial records for seven years.
 The intent is to prevent incidents like the Enron scandal.
-- **FISMA:**The Federal Information Security Management Act of 2002 (FISMA)treats information security as a matter of national security.
+- **FISMA:** The Federal Information Security Management Act of 2002 (FISMA)treats information security as a matter of national security.
 All federal agencies are required to develop compliant data protection methods.
 - **PCI-DSS:** ThePayment Card Industry Data Security Standard (PCI-DSS)regulations reduce fraud by protecting customer credit card information.
 PCI-DSS compliance is required for all companies handling credit card information.
 - **GPG13:** TheProtective Monitoring for HMG ICT Systems regulation (GPG13)is a U.K. general data-protection regulation for business processes.
 It is compulsory for businesses managing high-impact data.